MicrosoftDocs/azure-docs/articles/cognitive-services/language-service/conversational-language-understanding/how-to/tag-utterances.md

 :::image type="content" source="../media/tag-utterances.png" alt-text="A screenshot of the page for tagging utterances in Language Studio." lightbox="../media/tag-utterances.png":::

-*Section 1* is where you choose which dataset you are viewing.
+*Section 1* is where you choose which dataset you're viewing.
 You can add utterances in the training set or testing set.

 Your utterances are split into two sets:
 * Training set: These utterances are used to create your conversational model during training.
 The training set is processed as part of the training job to produce a trained model.